 Fun Guaranteed or Your Money Back!!

 The Ripley Bonfire now attracts up to 12,000 people a year which requires a lot of planning and organising in advance and an immense amount of managing on the night.
 The Ripley Bonfire Association and its wide group of helpers are all volunteers who give up their time freely to ensure that we can continue to hold this amazing event in our village each year.
-By doing so we also raise money for a lot of local organisations and charities.
+Besides getting money for our main organisation, the Over 60s Club, we also raise money for a lot of local organisations and charities.
 Oh – AND we all have a lot of fun doing it!
 We are always on the lookout for new people to join us and assist with the running of the bonfire.
 Whether you can spare time throughout the year, just in the run up to the event or on the night, we would love to hear from you.

 Detailed below are some of the key areas where you can help.
 If you would like to find out more information or volunteer, please email us via the ‘Contact’ page from the Main Menu.

 The funding of the Ripley Bonfire relies heavily on our dedicated Collection Team who get out amongst the crowd during the event and rattle their collection buckets.
 Despite all of their hard work, fancy dress and tired feet, by the end of the night we still have people saying that they did not see a collector all evening – it is after all easy to get lost in a crowd of 12,000 even when you are in fancy dress!!

 So, if you are someone who likes getting out and about, to meet with people and persuade them to part with their cash, be it for one hour or the whole evening, our Collection Team would love to hear from you.